Eberron: Publication history

 Eberron: Rising From The Last War, a hardcover setting book, was published on November 19, 2019.
 An alternative art cover by Vance Kelly for the book was also released in local game stores on November 17.
 At the same time, the Wayfinder's Guide to Eberron was updated to include the final versions of the included content as it appears in Eberron: Rising from the Last War, and added the artificer class from the same book (with only one subclass – the Alchemist – of the three included in Rising from the Last War).
 To correspond with this release, the D&D Adventurers League added a new season of stories called The Oracle of War that take place in the Mournland.
 Shawn Merwin, Adventurers League Resource Manager, wrote that the Oracle of War storyline is a "very different type of campaign from what has come before [in Adventurers League].
 The story presented in Oracle of War plays out in 20 Core Storyline adventures that take characters from level 1 to 20. [...]
 Core Storyline adventures are placed on the DMs Guild at the rate of one per month, giving the campaign an active play period of approximately 2 years".

-The upcoming setting sourcebook Eberron: Forge of the Artificer (2025) was scheduled to be published in August 2025; however, the release was delayed to December 9, 2025 due to a cover warping issue which required a total reprint of the print run.
-As part of the 2024 revision to the 5th Edition ruleset, the sourcebook will expand on the world of Eberron along with revising the ruleset.
-This will include a revised artificer character class, revised Dragonmarks, revised species of the setting, the introduction of the khoravar (Eberron's half-elves) as a new species choice, and three campaign outlines.
+The setting sourcebook Eberron: Forge of the Artificer (2025) was scheduled to be published in August 2025; however, the release was delayed to December 9, 2025 due to a cover warping issue which required a total reprint of the print run.
+As part of the 2024 revision to the 5th Edition ruleset, the sourcebook expands on the world of Eberron along with revising the ruleset.
+This includes a revised artificer character class, revised Dragonmarks, revised species of the setting, the introduction of the khoravar (Eberron's half-elves) as a new species choice, and three campaign outlines.
 Wizards of the Coast previewed players' options from this sourcebook at PAX East in May 2025; premade characters, using the updated rules, were provided for use during game sessions for the new Eberron adventure Race for the Crab Temple.